i22-digitalagentur/worker-tools/README.md

 The basics module contains a `perform` method, which is the usual entry point for ApplicationJob and Sidekiq.
 It can receive the id of the model, the model instance, or nothing, in which case it will attempt to create this model on its own.

-By default errors subclassed from WorkerTools::Errors::Invalid (such as those related to wrong headers in the input modules) will not raise and mark the model as failed.
-The method `non_failure_error?` lets you modifiy this behaviour.
+By default errors subclassed from WorkerTools::Errors::Silent (such as those related to wrong headers in the input modules) will mark the model as failed but not raise.
+The method `silent_error?` lets you modifiy this behaviour.

 ## Module 'Recorder'